Sandžak: Demographics

-Contemporary

-Sandžak is a very ethnically diverse region.
 Most Bosniaks declared themselves ethnic Muslims in 1991 census.
 By the 2002-2003 census, however, most of them declared themselves Bosniaks.
 There is still a significant minority that identify as Muslims (by ethnicity).
 There are still some Albanian villages (Boroštica, Doliće and Ugao) in the Pešter region.
 There were a larger presence of Albanians in Sandžak in the past, however due to various factors such as migration, assimilation, along with mixing, many identify as Bosniaks instead.
 Catholic Albanian groups which settled in Tutin and Pešter in the early 18th century were converted to Islam in that period.
 Their descendants make up the large majority of the population of Tutin and the Pešter plateau.

 The Slavic dialect of Gusinje and Plav (sometimes considered part of Sandžak) shows very high structural influence from Albanian.
 Its uniqueness in terms of language contact between Albanian and Slavic is explained by the fact that most Slavic-speakers in today's Plav and Gusinje are of Albanian origin.